LostSoulfly/MiningService/README.md

 # MiningService
-TopShelf service and userland idle monitor for easy crypto mining
+TopShelf service and userland idle monitor for easy crypto mining.

-Comprised of two separate programs.

 This is an idle miner software; it should detect whether your computer is idle or locked and mine accordingly based on your settings.
 Most features are implemented and (should be) working with the current release.